hieucnm/fashion_visual_search/README.md

 ## This project

 In this project, I demonstrated a simple visual search system in e-commerce, using deep metric learning and object detection models.
 For the sake of demonstration, I used datasets consisting of clothing items only, other products might be applied similarly.
 I trained a DML model using a classification-based method.
-The training codes were forked and edited from [this repo] (https://github.com/azgo14/classification_metric_learning).
-Moreover, to handle the noise cases mentioned above, I also employ a pretrained yolo_v3 model, which were trained on fashion items from [this repo] (https://github.com/simaiden/Clothing-Detection) .
+The training codes were forked and edited from [this repo](https://github.com/azgo14/classification_metric_learning).
+Moreover, to handle the noise cases mentioned above, I also employ a pretrained yolo_v3 model, which were trained on fashion items from [this repo](https://github.com/simaiden/Clothing-Detection) .
 There are hence 2 types of searching results: image-based and item-based.
 You can see some screenshots below.

 # 2. Datasets